 Or have a conversation with your stylist about using safer hair dyes.
 You could also bring your own products for your hair dresser to use.

 For example, the following options range from 2-5 on the toxicity scale.
 I have never tried any of these options because I have never dyed my hair.
-When the first grays started to appear I decided to embrace them.
-So these suggestions are based only on my toxicity research and not on how well the products work.
+So again, these suggestions are based only on my toxicity research and not on how well the products work.

 Naturtint has no ammonia, resorcinol, or parabens.
 The most toxic chemical it contains is cocamide DEA, a chemically-modified form of coconut oil used as a foaming agent.
 This chemical is considered to be a possible human carcinogen by the California EPA.
 The hair dye gets great reviews and does a good job covering grays.